audibleblink/doxycannon/README.md

 ### Specific SOCKS proxies
 If you want to use a specific proxy, give your utility the proper SOCKS port.

-Example: To make a request through Japan, use `docker ps` to find the local port the Japanese proxy is bound to.
+Example: To make a request through Japan, use `docker ps` and find the local port to which the Japanese proxy is bound.

-Then configure you tool to use that port:
+Configure your tool to use that port:

 ```sh
 curl --socks5 localhost:50xx ipconfig.io/json